EyeSeeTea/clickdown/readme.md

 # 1 Create new system to conquer the world
 Fun list - in progress - https://app.clickup.com/t/4hfw59n

 # 2 Find subtle bug in unreadable, clumsy, slow software
 Boring list - to do - https://app.clickup.com/t/1u654a9

 [...]

+View task details (you can select by number or by name, use arrows, tab, Ctrl+r, etc.):
 >
 ```

-and you can input the number of a task to see more details about it.
+and you can input the number or the name of a task to see more details
+about it.

 ## Configuration file